 Below is one of the public service videos airing on Comcast and NBCUniversal as part of their partnership with The Arc of the United States.
 As a member agency of The Arc, UCP Seguin is pleased to work with Comcast to promote greater awareness of people with developmental disabilities.

 This holiday season offers two opportunities for you to support UCP Seguin programs & services in a BIG way!
 An anonymous and very generous friend of UCP Seguin has pledged to match the first $10,000 in donations that benefit our Community Employment program.
 This program provides placement and training where individuals with special needs are employed in meaningful work within the community.
 Another way to make the most of your donation is by supporting the Building Bridges to the Future program.
 Building Bridges provides invaluable services to high school students with special needs and their families, allowing them to better navigate the path to adult services post-graduation.
 An anonymous foundation will match the first $9,100 from new donors or donors who increase their giving through this program.
 Two Challenges, Two Success Stories - and you can assist UCP Seguin in creating more success stories this holiday season.

-UCP Seguin of Greater Chicago will be holding a Job Fair on Thursday, November 20th from 4:00pm - 7:30pm at UCP Seguin CLIMB, 830 S Addison Avenue in VIlla Park.
+UCP Seguin of Greater Chicago will be holding a Job Fair on Wednesday, December 10th from 3:30pm - 7:00pm at the Village of North Riverside Gymnasium, 2401 N DesPlaines Avenue in North Riverside.
 All candidates will need a High School diploma or G.E.D. and a valid Driver's License.

 Applicants should bring the following:

 High School Diploma/G.E.D.
 Certificate & Transcript

 Name, Address and Phone Number for 3 Personal and 3 Professional References

 We look forward to meeting you on the 10th!